Glossary

 • Fraud

-Is dishonest activity by a worker that causes actual or potential financial loss to the Diocese, including theft of money or other property.
+Is dishonest activity by a worker that causes actual or potential financial loss to the Diocese, including theft of money or other property for personal gain.
 It includes deliberate fabrication, concealment, destruction, or improper use of documentation used for a normal business purpose or the improper use of other information or position.

 • Functional Assessment